 and dashes them against the rock!

 Due to their graphic violence and divine approval—they are in the Bible, after all—many Protestant liberals have charged the God of Israel with violence unbecoming a deity.
 Other modern readers have written off Christianity entirely because of the imprecatory Psalms and Israel’s violent history.
-Even for evangelicals, who love the Bible, the cries for vengeance in these Psalms make us feel uncomfortable, because they don’t immediately fit our normal grid for a God who is love.
+Even for gospel-loving, grace-proclaiming Christians, the inspired cries for vengeance make us feel uncomfortable.
+They don’t immediately fit our normal grid for a God who is love.
 What, therefore, should we think about the imprecatory Psalms?

-A few years ago, Dr. Stephen Wellum gave a Sunday School lesson on these psalms, and what follows is an amplified outline of his lesson.
+A few years ago, my PhD Supervisor and good fried, Stephen Wellum, gave a Sunday School lesson on these psalms, and what follows is an amplified outline of his lesson.